SAP-samples/btp-cap-multitenant-saas/docu/4-expert/-Kyma-/custom-domain/README.md

 # Default values for custom-domain.
 # This is a YAML-formatted file.

-aws_access_key_id : abc123 # Enter here your AWS Access Key ID which you use to connect your AWS account
+# Enter here your AWS Access Key ID which you use to connect your AWS account
+aws_access_key_id : abc123
-aws_secret_access_key: abc123 # Enter here AWS Secret Access Key which you use to connect your AWS Account
+# Enter here AWS Secret Access Key which you use to connect your AWS Account
+aws_secret_access_key: abc123
-aws_session_token:  abc123  # Optional, Enter here AWS Session Token if your AWS Account is requiring this value to connect
+# Optional, Enter here AWS Session Token if your AWS Account is requiring this value to connect
+aws_session_token:  abc123

 customDomain:
-  domain: kyma.mydomain.com # Required, the domain you would like to use in your Kyma Cluster.
-Example: "kyma.mydomain.com" -> DO NOT GIVE Wildcards, it will be handled automatically for you.
+  # Required - the domain you would like to use in your Kyma Cluster
+  # Example - "kyma.mydomain.com" -> DO NOT GIVE Wildcards, it will be handled automatically for you
+  domain: kyma.mydomain.com
-  ttl:  # Optional, Default is 600s, this is the cache invalidation interval for your DNS Entry
+  # Optional, Default is 600s, this is the cache invalidation interval for your DNS Entry
+  ttl:
-  istioGatewayServiceIP: "<someIP>" # IP of your Istio Ingress Gateway Service which you can get via following command: kubectl get services istio-ingressgateway -n istio-system -o json | jq ".status.loadBalancer.ingress[].hostname"
+  # IP of your Istio Ingress Gateway Service which you can get via following command:
+  # kubectl get services istio-ingressgateway -n istio-system -o json | jq ".status.loadBalancer.ingress[].hostname"
+  istioGatewayServiceIP: "<someIP>"

 issuer:
   email: a.dedeoglu@sap.com